Skyler-18/ML-Models/MultipleLinearRegression/README.md

 - Evaluating model performance using R² score.

 ## Table of Contents
-- Introduction
+- Loading the Dataset
-- Implementing the Multiple Linear Regression Model
+- Exploring the Dataset
-- Training and Testing the Model
+- Splitting the Data into Training and Testing Sets
-- Comparing with Scikit-Learn
+- Implementing Linear Regression with Scikit-Learn
+- Implementing Custom Multiple Linear Regression
 - Visualizing the Results
 - Conclusion